-Every Computer language is designed for some specific purpose.
-For example, Fortran was designed for scientific and mathematical calculations, COBOL (Common Business Oriented Language) was designed for business applications.
-Similarly, C language was developed for programming in the operating system called UNIX.
-It was created by Dennis Richie in 1970’s.
-Actually, C was derived from a language called B which was written by Ken Thompson, hence the name C to indicate it is a successor of language B.
+C language was created for programming in the operating system called UNIX.
+It was created by Dennis Richie in 1970s.
+Actually, C was derived from a language called B which was written by Ken Thompson, hence the name C to indicate that it is a successor of language B.

 C is not a high-level language, instead, it is a mid-level language with the simplicity of high-level language and power of low-level language.
 As a result, programs written in C are very fast.

 C is a small language with only 32 keywords (keywords are reserved words used by the language for doing specific tasks).
 Consequently, it can be learned easily.

 A compiler is a program which converts high-level language or mid-level language to machine language so that computer can execute the code.

 C is a very efficient language.
 The programs written in C are very fast.
 Since C was designed for programming UNIX operating system it was crucial that the C program could run quickly with the limited amount of memory.